On the absorption of radiation by the negatively charged hydrogen ion. I. General theory and construction of the wave functions: Introduction

 where the kinetic energy of the final electron differs from its incident energy due to the photon's absorption.
 If the kinetic energy of the both incident photon and electron in Eq.(\ref{ee0}) are small, then the final state of the hydrogen atom coincides with its original (ground) state.
 Indeed, the lowest excitation energy of the ground state of the hydrogen atom is relatively high $E \approx$ 0.375 $a.u.$ $\approx$ 10.2043 $eV$.
 Therefore, we can ignore all possible excitations of the central hydrogen atom during radiation-stimulated electron scattering in the field of the neutral hydrogen atom.
 Such an approximation has a good numerical accuracy, if the kinetic (or thermal) energies of scattered electrons $E_e \sim k T$ are significantly smaller than the lowest excitation energy of the ground state of the hydrogen atom ($\approx$ 0.375 $a.u.$ $\approx$ 10.2043 $eV$).
 It can be shown that such an assumption is always obeyed in all stars in which the absorption of radiation by the negatively charged hydrogen ions is important, i.e. it is true for the late A-stars and all F, G and K stars.
 Note that in the early F-stars and late A stars the absorption of radiation by the negatively charged hydrogen ions is consequently outweighed by the neutral hydrogen absorption.
 In the hot O- and B-stars, with surface temperatures $T_s \ge 28,500$ $K$ and $T_s \ge 11,000$ $K$, respectively, the absorption of radiation quanta is mainly related with the transitions between different bound states in helium and hydrogen atoms.
 The negatively charged H$^{-}$ ion does not exist at such temperatures as a stable, i.e. bound, system.

 On the other hand, the H$^{-}$ ions play practically no role for the cold M and N stars with $T_s \le$ 2,700 $K$ where the absorption of radiation by various molecular species and atoms of metals becomes important.
 However, in the late F, G and early K stars the absorption of infrared and visible radiation by the negatively charged hydrogen ions is maximal.
 This includes our Sun which is a star of spectral type G2.
 The great role of the H$^{-}$ ions for our Sun was suggested by R. Wild in 1939 (see discussions and references in \cite{Sob}, \cite{Aller} and \cite{Zir}).
+An effective absorbtion of large amount of infrared solar radiation by the negatively charged hydrogen ions is crucial for correct thermal balance of our planet.